ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 these traffic statistics are not part of the LSP-DB, but only reference it.

-The LSP-DB on both the PCC and the PCE only stores the actual state in the network, it does not store the desired state.
+The LSP-DB on both the PCC and the PCE primarily stores the actual state in the network.
+An implementation may choose to store additional information such as desired state, however the LSP-DB still contains the live view of actual state and not infer the actual state is an immediate reflection of the desired state.
 For example, consider the case of PCE Initiated LSP, configured on the PCE.
 When the operator modifies the configuration of this LSP, that is a change in desired state.
 The actual state has not yet changed, so LSP-DB is not modified yet.
 The LSP-DB is only modified after the PCE sends